-prisoners serving life sentences began to increase dramatically.
-It is also apparent that the longer-than-20-year category did not have as sharp an increase at that time.
-The increases look similar in the >10-20 year sentences (see Chart 7).
-Here the greatest increase in the >15-20 year sentence category occurred in mid 2000, similar to the case of the life sentence category.
+It is clear from the detailed tables on which this chart is based, that it is in early 2000 that the number of prisoners serving life sentences began to increase dramatically.
+It is also apparent that the longer than 20-year category did not have as sharp an increase at that time.
+The increases look similar in the >10- 20 year sentences (see Chart 7).
+Here the greatest increase in the >15- 20 year sentence category occurred in mid 2000, similar to the case of the life sentence category.
 The >10-15 year category shows a far sharper increase that takes place in May 1999.
 There are two probable reasons for the increase in this latter category.
 The first is the extension of the sentencing jurisdiction of the Regional Courts to a maximum of 15 years from the end of 1998.
-Second, a 15-year sentence is mandatory for first offenders convicted of 'less severe' instances of murder, and robbery when aggravating circumstances are involved, or the taking of a motor vehicle (vehicle hijacking) (see Appendix 1).
-Given the increase in these types of offence in the 1990s,41 it is probable that these offenders make up a significant proportion of the increasing numbers in this sentence category.
+Second, a fifteen year sentence is mandatory for first offenders convicted of "less severe" instances of murder, and robbery when aggravating circumstances are involved, or the taking of a motor vehicle (vehicle hijacking)(see Appendix 1).
+Given the increase in these types of offences in the 1990s42, it is sentences.
+Interview with Senior Magistrate Helen Alman, Wynberg Magistrates Courts 9 May 2006.